andrewskyboss/milestone-project-02/README.md

 #### Design Elements
 List of elements used on website:
 - top menu (desktop navigation)
+- mobile (side navigation)
 - footer
 - containers/section
 - buttons
 - text input
 - textarea inputs
-- progress bar
-- dropdowns (mobile navigation)
 - images (.png, .jpg, .svg)
 - icons
-- iframes

 #### Animations and Transitions

-- Project has fade in animation for h1 and h2 titles.
+- Project has fade in from the bottom animation for h1, h2 and h3 titles.

 As well animation is added to the following elements:
-- Image-links buttons,
-- Portfolio iframes,
-- Work history item,
+- Image-lightbox - sliding from/to the top,
+- Images, fade in from the bottom animation inside the Gallery Light box,
+- Rotation animation for the closing button on Gallery Light box,
+- Image zoom in effect on Images in the Gallery.
-- Skill item
+- Location icons

  Its draws attention to them.
 As well it's shows on About Me modules as a hover animation and images have a scale effect.
 - Hover state is used for all icons and logos.
 On hover icons are changing color and have a scale transformation.